adrihans/Decoding_NER_Biases/docs/index.md

 - The `Popular Baby Names` dataset made available by the Open Data Website of New York City.
 - The US baby names dataset at the state level.

 With those datasets, we could get a random sentence from the template, and replace `$Occupation`, `$Participant` and `$NOM_PRONOUN` by three random first names from the dataset for each test.
 We could repeat that process *n* times in order to make our results significant.

->*note*: At the beginning, we wanted to apply this process to every possible sentences, but as we will explain later, it was not possible given our computational power.
-This is why, for most of our test, we ran them on **100 000 sentences**.
+>*note*: At the beginning, we wanted to apply this process to every possible sentence, but as we will explain later, it was not possible given our computational power.
+Therefore, for most of our test, we ran them on **100 000 sentences**.

 **Validation process**

-After appplying the models on each sentence, it would return a prediction.
+After applying the models on each sentence, it would return a prediction.
 This prediction takes the form of a list.
 If the named entity was completely contained inside the prediction, we attributed `1` as a score for the named entity and `0` if it was not in the prediction.
 This gave a score close to the accuracy for each first name.

 >**For instance**:
 >> With this kind of sentence: